Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 While not every show is kid-friendly, Shakespeare in the Park, performed by the Montford Park Players, is one of the most fun things to do with kids in Asheville – especially for older teens.

-Most May through October shows start around 7:30 PM Friday through Sunday, although they’ll occasionally host more family-friendly performances at 5:30 PM – like The Sword in the Stone (in 2021).
+May through October, shows start at 7:30 PM and run Friday through Sunday.
+They will also occasionally host more family-friendly performances at 5:30 PM like The Sword in the Stone.

 Even better, the event is free – although generous donations are highly encouraged.
 Sit outside under the stars with a picnic, and bring or rent lawn chairs.